TK-code202/Text-Analyzer/README.md

 ## Description

-_The application analyzes a passage of text inputted by the user by returning the attributes of the text like total number of words, most common words, number of occurences of a particular word, etc. A lot of the functions used to achieve this primarily makes use of looping in various means._
+>_The application analyzes a passage of text inputted by the user by returning the attributes of the text like total number of words, most common words, number of occurences of a particular word, etc. A lot of the functions used to achieve this primarily make use of looping in various means._

 ## Setup/Installation Requirements